 In fiscal 2021, we began construction on three homes that were completed and rented effective November 1, 2021.
 Each home was rented under a one-year non-cancellable lease agreement.
 The costs reflected as cost of sales for the rental units include a pro-rata share of the annual property taxes and insurance related specifically to the rental units as well as immaterial fees related to the operations and maintenance assessments from the Sky Ranch CAB that are assessed to every home in Sky Ranch.
 Our tenants are responsible for all other utilities including water and wastewater services that are paid to us.
-In the first quarter of fiscal 2022, we contracted for the construction of the fourth rental home, which was completed and rented in December 2022.
-In the third quarter of fiscal 2022, we contracted for the construction of 10 rental units in Phase 2A, six of which were completed and rented after May 31, 2023.
-We anticipate the remaining four rental units will be completed and ready for rental around the end of our fiscal 2023.
+During Q1 2024, the Company had a total of 14 units rented.